marcosvilhena87/sportsclubstats-aprimorado/README.md

 # Brasileirão Simulator

 This project provides a simple simulator for the 2025 Brasileirão Série A season.
-It parses the fixtures provided in `data/Brasileirao2025A.txt`, builds a league table from played matches and simulates the remaining games many times to estimate title and relegation probabilities.
+It parses the fixtures provided in `data/Brasileirao2025A.txt`, builds a league table from played matches and simulates the remaining games many times to estimate title, top-four and relegation probabilities.

 ## Usage